 Step 1: Send Application

-If applying online, click the “Apply Online” button, complete the form, and pay the application fee.
-We accept Visa, MasterCard or American Express.
+If applying online, visit the online application portal, complete the form, and pay the application fee.
+We accept Debit Card, Visa, MasterCard or American Express.

-If applying manually, click on the “Download Application” button to download a PDF copy of the application.
+If applying manually, download a PDF copy of the application.
 Print and sign one copy of your completed application.
 Then submit your application using one the options below, alongside your proof of non-refundable $250 Canadian Dollars application fee payment.
 You may pay the application fee by credit card (via credit card authorization form), by Western Union Transfer (Payee: TIPT), or by International Money Order.

 You will receive an email confirming receipt of your application and the non-refundable $250 Canadian Dollars application fee.